Feeling Anxious? 5 Things Financial Advisors Say You Should Do This Week

 Have you thought about how your family would manage without your income after you’re gone?
 How they’ll pay the bills?
 Send the kids through school?
 Now’s a good time to start planning for the future by looking into a term life insurance policy.

-Rates start at just $16 a month, and you can cancel your plan at any time.
+Rates start at around $20 a month, and you can cancel your plan at any time.
 Plus, the peace of mind of knowing your family is taken care of is priceless.

 “If you don’t have any life insurance, just having the downtime and potentially even the boredom to explore options now can be advantageous, because one thing about life insurance is always true: the younger you are, the less expensive it will be,” says Kerri Moriarty, a financial business strategist in Boston.